Evaluating the Impact of Inter-cluster Communications in Edge Computing: Measurements and Results

 \section{Measurements and Results}

 In this section, we present the measured values and the results achieved through the tests described previously.
-Our measured application response times are defined as, i.e.,
+Our measured application response times are defined as, \ie

-where $T_{reqSend}$ is the request sending time including possible retransmissions, $T_{hostProc}$ is the host processing time at the destination cluster which includes the time taken by (de-)fragmentation and reassembly of the request. $T_{appProc}$ is the delay introduced by the processing of the application including potential processing of the payload, which depends on the parameter size in bytes.
-In practice, the differences introduced by different parameter sizes in our experiments are compensated for by the baseline measurement in our results.
+where $T_{reqSend}$ is the request sending time including possible retransmissions, $T_{hostProc}$ is the host processing time at the destination cluster which includes the time taken by (de-) fragmentation and reassembly of the request. $T_{appProc}$ is the delay introduced by the processing of the application including potential processing of the payload, which depends on the parameter size in bytes.
+In practice, the differences introduced by the processing of different parameter sizes in our experiments are compensated for by the baseline measurements (loc0 scenario) in our results.
 Finally, $T_{replySend}$ is the reply sending time including possible delays introduced by retransmission mechanisms in the network layer.

 During the evaluation, we focus especially on the two sending times since they are specific to the inter-cluster communication tools and point out differences between them per tool.